Grids-and-Guides/osff-documentation/docs/authorizer.md

 sidebar_position: 6
 ---

-# Add New Function
+# Authorizer
-This guide walks you through the steps to add an authorizer in your serverless function to your project.
-For demonstration, we’ll build a simple `custom-auth` and attach this into our `getUser` API.
+This guide will walk you through the process of integrating a custom authorizer into your serverless function.
+For demonstration purposes, we’ll create a simple custom-auth authorizer and attach it to the getUser API endpoint.

 #### step 1
 Create Required Files and Folders

-Create the following folder structure inside the `src` directory:
+Begin by setting up the necessary folder structure inside your src directory:

 ```
 ├── src